 - Buying and selling.
 ETFs are bought and sold on exchange, which means investors get an instant price and make the transaction according to the settlement terms of the exchange.
 Index funds only trade once a day, and it can take a few days to liquidate a position and settle it.

 - Timescales.
 Due to the way they are traded, index funds tend to suit longer-term investors, whereas ETFs tend to suit those who like to trade more flexibly.

 - Minimum investment levels.
 For index funds, the minimum investment will generally be higher.
-For ETFs, it may be as little as $50, but it can be $5,000 or more for index funds.
+For ETFs, there is no minimum investment but it can be RM5,000 or more for index funds.

 Because ETFs trade like normal shares, investors need to pay a broker fee each time they make a transaction.
 Depending on the platform, this can mount up, which can make them a poor choice for regular savers trying to put small amounts to work every month – the dealing costs can end up being a disproportionate amount of the overall investment.

 With ETFs, investors also need to factor in the bid-offer spread (the gap between the price at which the broker is prepared to buy and sell).
 This is usually very small for large, liquid ETFs based on major indices, but can widen out for smaller ETFs.

 Annual management fee

 For both ETFs and index funds, investors will pay a small annual management fee plus any fee for holding the funds on an investment platform.

 The difference in the annual management fee between ETFs and their index fund equivalent is relatively small.